 It is difficult to generalize about the success rate of PCNL because it is often used for the most complex stones and patients.
-In our experience, about 90% of patients with complex stones can be succesfully treated with a single PCNL procedure.
+In our experience, about 90 percent of patients with complex stones can be successfully treated with a single PCNL procedure.
 We strictly adhere to the philosophy that large and complicated stones must be completely removed to minimize the recurrence of similar stones.

 What should I expect after treatment?

 - Blood in the urine, as long as a stent or nephrostomy tube is in place

 - You may have discomfort in your back as you begin to urinate

 - There may be discomfort in your bladder when urination is near complete